Full diagnostic reportmockd doctor

 - Check config file syntax with

-mockd config validate - Run
+mockd validate mockd.yaml - Run

 mockd doctorfor diagnostics - Check permissions on data directory